cuhsat/pssst/doc/api.md

 ### Encryption

-Encryption of the message `nonce` and `body` is done in the following steps:
+Encryption of the message `nonce` and `data` is done in the following steps:

 1. Generate cyptographically secure 48 random bytes as message code.
 2. Encrypt the data with AES-256 (CBC mode, PKCS#7 padding) using the first 32